Roosevelt Mall: History

 Since opening in 1964, Roosevelt Mall anchors have included S. Klein, Wanamaker's, Hecht's, Strawbridge's, and Macy's.
-The original anchor, S. Klein, closed in 1975 due to financial problems of its owner, McCrory Stores.
+The original anchor, S. Klein, closed in 1975 due to the financial problems of its owner, McCrory Stores.
 It was replaced by Wanamaker's in 1976 and was converted to Hecht's in 1995 following May Department Stores' acquisition of the Wanamaker's chain.
 About a year later, Hecht's became Strawbridge's.
 During the Strawbridge's years, it had a bargain basement in which all furniture and goods were marked down by 80%.
-Following Federated Department Stores' acquisition of May Department Stores in 2005, Strawbridge's was rebranded as Macy's a year later, in 2006.
+Following Federated Department Stores' acquisition of May Department Stores in 2005, Strawbridge's was rebranded as Macy's in 2006.

 The mall was also home to a location of prominent cheesesteak restaurant chain Jim's Steaks, closed due to health violations in 2017.

-On January 31, 2025, a Learjet 55 crashed on the perimeter of the mall shortly after takeoff from Northeast Philadelphia Airport, killing 7 people (6 in aircraft, 1 on ground) and injuring several others.
+On January 31, 2025, a Learjet 55 crashed on the perimeter of the mall shortly after takeoff from Northeast Philadelphia Airport, killing 8 people (6 in aircraft, 2 on ground) and injuring several others.